mossgreen/mossgreen.github.io/_posts/2020-03-03-AWS-Services-Security.md

 Exam Tips: IAM Policies

-- If a request isn't explicitly allowed, it's implicity (default) denied
+- If a request isn't explicitly allowed, it's implicitly (default) denied
-- If a request is explicity denied, it **overrides everyint else**
+- If a request is explicitly denied, it **overrides everything else**
 - If a request is explicitly allowed, it's allowed unless denied by an explicit deny.
 - Only attached policies have any impact.
-- When evaluating policies, all applicable policies are merged: All identity (user,group, role) and any resoure policies
+- When evaluating policies, all applicable policies are merged: All identity (user, group, role) and any resource policies
 - Merged policies allow the same policy to impact many identities.
 - Inline policies allow exceptions to be applied to identities.
 - AWS-managed policies are low overhead but lack flexibility.
 - Customer-manged policies are flexible but require administration
-- inline and manged policies can apply to users, groups and roles
+- inline and managed policies can apply to users, groups, and roles

 ### Multi-Factor Authentication (MFA)